bigmlcom/sampling/README.md

 To illustrate, when `stream/sample` is given an infinite list of values as the population, the default behavior is to take the requested samples from the expected population.
-In this case, it means taking a single sample from the first thousand values of the
+In this case, it means taking exactly one sample from the first thousand values of the
 population:

 ```clojure